Healthy Aging Isn't About Longevity

 Measuring Biomarkers

-This isn’t to argue against biomarkers which are among the most wonderful tools we’ve developed in modern medicine to assess someone’s risk, guide their actions, and monitor progress.
+This isn’t to argue against biomarkers which are among the most wonderful tools we’ve developed in modern medicine.
+But knowing when to use them is more important than ever.

 Health & Individual Quality of Life